Please see below some frequently asked questions that will help you decide whether volunteering is for you

 Volunteering at Cransley Hospice will not only give you the opportunity to have fun and make new friends, you will be making a measurable difference to the charity’s purpose.
 If that’s not motivation enough, you could also be gaining valuable work experience and new skills to add to your CV.

 Our volunteers are an exceptionally committed group of supporters who save us an incredible amount of money each year by giving us some of their time.
-We currently have around xxxx volunteers who contribute their time, energy and skills to support Cransley Hospice, but we are always in need of more volunteers.
+We currently have over 100 volunteers who contribute their time, energy and skills to support Cransley Hospice, but we are always in need of more volunteers.

 Many people know about the volunteers who support our team in the Hospice and they may also know of the sterling efforts of our fundraisers, committed to raising the income that we need, but we also require other volunteers such as drivers and complimentary therapists.

 We also need presenters who help us go into schools and groups such as the WI, encouraging more people to get involved and support the charity in a number of ways.
 An increasing number of volunteers offer their skills within an office environment ranging from administration to project-related roles too.

 As much or as little as you choose.
 Cransley Hospice has a wide range of volunteering options available to suit most people’s work/life retirement commitments - some volunteers help regularly and others once in a while.
 Some roles do require specific time commitments and these are clearly stated in the role description.

 This will depend, to some extent, on the type of volunteer role you wish to apply for, but whatever your skills, we aim to find a volunteer role for you!